thesteau/Programming-Syntax-Comparison/README.md

 3. Click the "Submit" button.

 ## Microservice Architecture
-A wikipedia and timer data microservices are used for this website.
+Wikipedia scraper and timer data microservices are currently used for this website.

 JSON API:
 "Image of the Day"